danielejdm/D365-ConfigurableEntityCloner/README.md

 - Configurable cloning of entities and sub-entities (child entities) in Dynamics 365.
 - Configurable cloning of associations (n:m relationships).
 - Configurable cloning of connections and connected records.
-- Configurable value to be set for an attribute on the "originaing entity", the entity from which we are cloning.

 ## Getting started